Requests for Pathology Specimens: Medical and Legal Guidelines

 If the plaintiff’s attorney demands original slides, blocks, or other irreplaceable material during the interval between that demand and your attorney’s resistance to the demand, you should—in all histopathology cases—prepare recuts if there is sufficient residual tissue in the blocks to produce comparable slides.

 Our current legal culture requires you to be aware that an apparently innocent request always has the potential to become a claim or lawsuit against you, either directly or as a result of the handling and production of the pathology materials being requested.
-If you have questions regarding requests for pathology specimens, contact the Department of Patient Safety and Risk Management at firstname.lastname@example.org or (800) 421-2368.
+If you have questions regarding requests for pathology specimens, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.